tagspaces/documentation/docs/linking.md

 - `&tslid` - Represents the TagSpaces location ID.
 - `&tsepath` - Encoded relative path to the entry.
 - `&tsdpath` - Encoded relative path to the folder.

-:::caution
+- `&tseid` - The unique id of a file or folder.

+:::tip
-Currently, renaming a file or folder linked in a tslink will invalidate the link.
+Renaming or deleting a file or folder linked in a tslink will make the link unusable.
 However, TagSpaces will attempt to open the valid part of the link (e.g., the location).
+If the tslink contains a `tseid`, a search for this id will be offered by the application, so if a file or a folder with this id is still in the location it will be found.
 :::